origotdaskill/Shop_Spot/README.md

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](../LICENSE.txt) file for details.

+Thank you for contributing to the **Shop Spot** server!

 ## Contact